googijh/firefox-nixos-options-extension/README.md

-# Firefox NixOS Packages Extension/Add-on
+# Firefox NixOS Options Search Extension/Add-on
 Adds NixOS options search engine to Firefox omnibox.

 In the address bar, just type `@no` then at least a single space character followed by the search query.